gardener/landscaper-service/docs/usage/AvailabilityMonitoring.md

 ### AVUploader

 The AVUploader runs on `AvailabilityCollection` status change (so every time the HealthWatcher updates the status or at least the `LastRun` field) and uploads the availability to the AV Service.
-One AV monitoring covers all provided landscapers of one LaaS, therefore une unavaiable landscaper will result in a DOWN reporting for this LaaS.
+One AV monitoring covers all provided landscapers of one LaaS, therefore one unavaiable landscaper will result in a DOWN reporting for this LaaS.
 Additionally, all failed instances will be reported to AV Service and can be seen in the dashboard.

 ## Configuration